-Sophomore Seminar This course has been designed to help our students find educational opportunities – primarily programs of study in postsecondary institutions – that are consistent with the their occupational interests.
-All sophomores are administered the Self-Directed Search Assessment in the spring trimester.
+Sophomore Seminar - Sophomore Seminar classes are offered by the College Counselors during the spring trimester.
+These classes will focus on a variety of topics including the importance of self-reflection in the college process; strategies for developing a strong personal statement; and an introduction to Naviance, WMA’s college counseling software.
+This course has been designed to help our students find educational opportunities – primarily programs of study in postsecondary institutions – that are consistent with the their occupational interests.
+All sophomores are administered the Self-Directed Search Assessment.

 The WMA Writing Center is a place where students receive help with any type of writing.
 After training, the tutors work with all Academy students to improve English and history essays, presentations, lab reports, college essays – anything involving writing.
 Students may ask for help at all stages of the writing process from brainstorming and organizing through polishing and publishing.
 Tutors are available for half-hour sessions and informal advising.